 And that seems counter-intuitive, because you should always be promoting your own stuff, right?

-Because your stuff won’t be what’s best for everyone.
+Because your stuff won’t always be what’s best for everyone.

-Plus, promoting your own stuff will make it feel like a sales pitch, which isn’t the goal and will be off-putting to your audience.
+Plus, promoting your own stuff will make it feel like a sales pitch, which isn’t the goal and can be off-putting to your audience.

 The most valuable content gives the best and fairest advice for different situations.
 And this will also help to build trust in your brand.